The best tea books to help you become a tea expert in 2021 are still the classics. Here are a few of my favorite selections.

-The book was written by the owners of Camellia Sinensis Tea House in Montreal.
+The authors of the book own Camellia Sinensis Tea House in Montreal.
 They import teas directly from tea producers.

 The book details tea, tea history, and tea cultivation in great detail.
 A wonderful tea book, I would categorize it as advanced learning for the tea aficionado.

 The Book of Tea is a classic.
 I love this book.
 It's more about the philosophy of tea, which is what makes it so very special.

 The original text of The Book of Tea was first published in 1906.
 I have the 2011 edition with an introduction by Bruce Richardson, the author of many tea books.